 The regularity theory for (minimizing) harmonic mappings into general target Riemannian manifolds was later developed by Schoen and Uhlenbeck in their seminal paper~\cite{su82} (see also~\cite{su83} for boundary regularity theory and~\cite{su84} for the case $N=\mathbb{S}^n$).
-In particular, Schoen and Uhlenbeck proved that minimizing harmonic mappings are smooth away from a small singular set with Hausdorff dimension no more than $n-3$, where the structure of singular sets (of minimizing and stationary harmonic mappings) has gained deeper understanding in the recent works~\cite{cn13,l99,nv17}; see also~\cite{rs08} for an elegant new approach for the regularity result of weakly harmonic mappings.
+In particular, Schoen and Uhlenbeck proved that minimizing harmonic mappings are smooth away from a small singular set with Hausdorff dimension no more than $n-3$. { Later, Lin \cite{l99} provided a necessary and sufficient condition for gradient estimates of stationary harmonic mappings.
+In particular, he showed that if the universal cover of $N$ supports a pointwise convex function, then every smooth stationary harmonic mapping enjoys a global gradient estimates under suitable assumptions on the boundary $\pa M$.
+He also showed that the singular set of stationary harmonic mappings has dimension less than or equal to $n-4$, under the assumption that $N$ has no smooth nonconstant harmonic sphere $\mathbb{S}^2$.} {T}he structure of singular sets (of minimizing and stationary harmonic mappings) has gained deeper understanding in the recent works~\cite{cn13,l99,nv17}; see also~\cite{rs08} for an elegant new approach for the regularity result of weakly harmonic mappings.